Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ```

 ### Normal Startup Procedure
-There is a standard series of commands that need to be followed before sending target commands or receiving feedback data is possible.
+There is a standard series of commands that need to be followed before sending target commands or receiving feedback data is possible when creating your own application using the API.
 Before any software, ensure that the power connector is secured and connected to the Artus hand and if using a wired connection (Serial or CANbus), ensure the connection/cable is good.

-First, to create a communication connection between the API and the Artus hand, `ArtusAPI.connect()` must be run to confirm communication is open on the selected communication type.
+First, to create a communication connection between the API and the Artus hand, `ArtusAPI.connect()` must be run to open a communication channel via the communication method chosen.

 Second, the `ArtusAPI.wake_up()` function must be run to allow the hand to load it's necessary configurations.
+This command requires an acknowledgement (`ack`) from the robot before the hand is ready to be controlled.

 Once these two steps are complete, optionally, you can run `ArtusAPI.calibrate()` to calibrate the finger joints.
 Otherwise, the system is now ready to start sending and receiving data!

->[!NOTE]
+>[!NOTE]<br>
->If running version v1.0.1, `wake_up` is called inside the `connect()` function_
+> If running version v1.0.1, `wake_up` is called inside the `connect()` function_ <br>
+> When using the `general_example.py`, choose the command `1` which runs the `connect` and `wake_up` functions <br>
+> Example control scripts do not require the user to do any of the above, it is done automatically in the script <br>

 ### Normal Shutdown Procedure
 When getting ready to power off the device please do the following:
 * Send the zero position to all the joints so that the hand is opened
 * Once the hand is in an open position, send the `artus.sleep()` command to save parameters to the SD Card.
-* Once the LED turns yellow, then the device can be powered off.
+* Once the LED turns yellow, then the device has to be powered off before being able to receive communications.

->[!NOTE]
+>[!NOTE]<br>
 >This is different than the mk8 where the SD Card would save periodically.
 Now, saving to SD Card is more intentional.

 ## Interacting with the API
 To get the most out of the Artus hands, the functions that will likely be most interacted with are `set_joint_angles(self, joint_angles:dict)` and `get_joint_angles(self)`.
 The `set_joint_angles` function allows the user to set 16 independent joint values with a desired velocity/force value in the form of a dictionary.
-See the [grasp_close file](data/hand_poses/grasp_close.json) for an example of a full 16 joint dictionary for the Artus Lite.
+See the [grasp_example file](data/hand_poses/grasp_example.json) for an example of a full 16 joint dictionary for the Artus Lite.
 See the [Artus Lite README](ArtusAPI/robot/artus_lite/README.md) for joint mapping.

 e.g.
 ```python
 artusapi.set_joint_angles(pinky_dict)
 ```
-### Startup Commands
-* `connect` is used to start a connection between the API and the hand via the communication method chosen.
-It will then send a `wake_up` command if `awake == False`.
-* The `wake_up` command properly configures the hand and the actuators.
-Once an `ack` is returned, the hand is now ready to be controlled
-* `calibrate` sends a full calibration command sequence for all the fingers.

 ### Setting Joints
 As mentioned above, there are 16 independent degrees of freedom for the Artus Lite, which can be set simultaneously or independently.
 If, for example, a user need only curl the pinky, a shorter dictionary like the following could be used as a parameter to the function: